This gluten free cocoa cake is vegan and uses whipped Aquafaba as an egg substitute!

 BUT, the Gods of Baking were watching over me that day!
 And what I found the moment I cut a piece of my experiment was what you see in the picture.
 Fluffy, glutenfree, dairyfree and most definitely eggfree cake *_* Thank you Gods of Baking, I know you're there.

-Making this cake is super easy, the most "demanding" part is whipping up the Aquafaba, but if you use the cooking liquid out of bean/chickpea cans it will take you 15 minutes top.
-On the other hand, if you decide to cook dried legumes yourself, like I had done, it will take a tiiiiiiiny bit longer, as you can see from my previous post.
+Making this aquafaba chocolate cake is super easy, the most "demanding" part is whipping up the Aquafaba, but if you use the cooking liquid out of bean/chickpea cans it will take you 15 minutes top.
+On the other hand, if you decide to cook dried legumes yourself, like I had done, it will take a tiiiiiiiny bit longer, as you can see from my post about aquafaba.

 Anyway, pre-heat the oven at 350° F/180° C, then you'll start by mixing the dry ingredients for the cake, then add the wet ingredients, whisk them all together and finally add the whipped aquafaba, as you would do with whipped egg-white, a couple spoons at a time and very gently incorporating it to the cake batter.
 I noticed immediately that it looked different from my usual cake batters (where I use flaxseeds to replace eggs), more airy, but a bit more liquid too.
 Hence my worry for the outcome.